carlosbrunetti/Respify/README.md

         SortBy = sort;
     }

+    /// <summary>
+    /// Gets or sets the items in the response.
+    /// </summary>
     public T Items { get; set; }

+    /// <summary>
+    /// Gets or sets the count of items in the response.
+    /// </summary>
     public int Count { get; set; }

+    /// <summary>
+    /// Gets or sets the current page number.
+    /// </summary>
     public int PageNumber { get; set; }

+    /// <summary>
+    /// Gets or sets the size of the page.
+    /// </summary>
     public int PageSize { get; set; }

+    /// <summary>
+    /// Gets or sets the field by which the items are ordered.
+    /// </summary>
     public string OrderBy { get; set; }

+    /// <summary>
+    /// Gets or sets the field by which the items are sorted.
+    /// </summary>
     public string SortBy { get; set; }
 }
 ```